-"I feel a stirring, deep connection to the embodied spirits in these photographs and continue to be astounded by our human ability to see other dimensions; feel liberated by the fluid magic of perception; the ability to see anything we choose to see, and differently... to know the sacred, spirit nature of the earth." jmr
+"I feel a stirring, deep connection to each of the embodied spirits in these photographs and continue to be astounded by our human ability (from one moment to the next if we wish) to see other dimensions; feel liberated by the fluid magic of perception; the ability to see anything we choose to see, and differently... to know the sacred, spirit nature of the earth." jmr

-2014 Photographic & biographical materials included at Yale University, Beinecke Library, Women in Photography International Archives: a historical documentation.
+2015 Photographic & biographical materials included in the archives at Yale University, Beinecke Library, Women in Photography International Archives: a historical documentation.

 In 2009, UNESCO, the educational subsidiary of UNITED NATIONS published a book entitled “Geotourism & Local Development” (Portugal) and included a segment devoted to an array of contemporary, international artists promoting "Nature awareness through interpretation."
 Several of these fine art signature images were included in this book, along with an interview exploring her “circular in nature” healing experiences with the earth and her keen interest in the rich cultural, religious and symbolic history of her chosen canvas; rock-stone.

-Her photographic works were also included in a 2010 publication by Geoartist and paleontologist, Andrea Baucon.
-This pioneering book entitled “Geology and Art; an unorthodox perspective,” traces the history of Art and Geology beginning with the works of Leonardo da Vinci, up to and including several of the contemporary artists of the day. http://www.geologyinart.blogspot.com/
+j.
+Madison Rink's photographic works were also included in a 2010 publication by Geoartist and paleontologist, Andrea Baucon.
+This pioneering book entitled “Geology and Art; an unorthodox perspective,” traces the history of Art and Geology beginning with the works of Leonardo da Vinci, up to and including contemporary international artists of the day. http://www.geologyinart.blogspot.com/